What You Shouldn’t Ignore When Choosing a Short-Term Rehab

 Choosing a Short Term Rehab Program

 Choosing a short term rehab center is not exactly like booking a hotel for a business trip, but there are certain similarities that can help make sure that you’re helping mom or dad pick the right program and center.
-Because a limited stay in rehab is often an interim step between hospitalization and a return home, it can be wise to explore short term rehab facilities in advance of need.
-Even though, statistically, most people don't expect to need surgery within the next year, a little early planning can't hurt.
-Some upfront knowledge can be the difference between an unpleasant experience or successful program if care arrangements must be made quickly.
+Because a stay in rehab is often an interim step between hospitalization and a return home, it can be wise to explore short term rehab facilities in advance of need.
+Even though most people don't expect to need surgery within the next year, a little early planning can't hurt.
+Some upfront knowledge can be the difference between an unpleasant experience or successful program.
+Most people are unaware that after surgery, the hospital staff need you to make care arrangements quickly – sometimes within a day or less.
+Knowing what communities in your area provide rehab services, accept your insurance, and their reputation for care can be valuable.

 How to Choose a Community